s-lau-42/King-County-Project/README.md

 # King-County-Project
-King County house price project
+King County house price project - first project done in a datascience bootcamp

 In this python project I will be analysing a provided dataset of house prices and features of King County.
 The data consists of entries from the years 2014 and 2015.